PECOS-packages/PECOS/design/surface-logical-circuit-guppy.md

   feature identities, incidence/adjacency, optional coordinates, dimensionality, and named boundaries; expose a two-dimensional grid/cellulation view for planar `SurfacePatch` values.
-- Define abstract `SpaceTimeCellDef` contracts, bound cell instances, resource quantities with explicit precision, mapped refinements, and resolved `SpaceTimePlan` artifacts that reference `QecInstrPlan` objects.
+- Define `SpaceTimeRealization` artifacts and their `SpaceTimeShape` projections, resource quantities with explicit precision, mapped refinements, and resolved `SpaceTimePlan` artifacts that reference `QecInstrPlan` objects.
 - Demonstrate one syndrome-extraction cell that starts with a surface patch's data-qubit geometry, adds protocol ancillas, and refines from rounds/partial order into a concrete 2+1D physical circuit schedule.
-- Verify cell-contract -> mapped-cell -> physical-circuit refinement while
-  retaining live resources, measurement identities, frame effects, and detector/observable boundaries.
+- Verify instruction plan -> mapped realization -> physical-circuit refinement while retaining live resources, measurement identities, frame effects, and detector/observable boundaries.
 - Prove that circuit-like and space-time authoring of the same experiment